ericgong2005/CS2620_Wire_Protocols/Documentation/engineering_notebook.md

 - Planning Version 2
 - Planning Verison 3

+## Quick Notes
+- Remember to hash the password
+- Remember to implement an event waiting on the database process startup

 ## Planning
 We split the plan down into a couple modularized and separate implementations.
 This will ensure that each portion can be changed with minimal impact on other components, as well increase our ability to remain organized.